-Most of the park is accessible via an extensive system of trails.
+Most of the park can be explored via an extensive system of trails.
 Physically-fit visitors with appropriate footwear should check out the trail system, especially in the cooler months.
 Interesting breeding birds along the trails include Kentucky and Hooded Warblers; Red-eyed and Yellow-throated Vireos, Summer Tanagers, Wood Thrushes, and Red-headed, Hairy, and Pileated Woodpeckers.
 Look for Winter Wrens, Yellow-bellied Sapsuckers, and Purple Finches and Pine Siskins when the weather turns cold.
 Follow the Quarry Trail (several miles) to its terminus and you’ll arrive at a bluff that overlooks Birmingham to the southwest.
 This promontory affords an excellent view for hawk watching, especially from late September through the end of November.

 You don’t have to be a hiker to see great birds at Ruffner Mountain.
 The area surrounding the Nature Center’s main parking lot is almost always full of birds.
 This is one of the southern-most breeding locations for House Wrens.
 During spring and fall migration, this area is patrolled by the area’s foremost birders, who find early morning birding almost always exciting.
 When late fall rolls around, look for Palm, Orange-crowned, and Yellow-rumped Warblers; Red-breasted Nuthatches; and Ruby-crowned and Golden-crowned Kinglets.
 Ruffner Mountain is widely considered an outstanding birding resource.
 Be sure to visit the nearby Ruffner Wetlands.

 The facilities at Ruffner Mountain Nature Center include a small interpretive museum, a pavilion, and restrooms.

 GPS: 33.559635 -86.699038